georgeslabreche/georgeslabreche.github.io/index.md

 ## Firsts
 The world of AI in space is *obsessed* with being the first at achieving anything in orbit.
 Here are Georges' contributions onboard the European Space Agency's [OPS-SAT-1](https://opssat1.esoc.esa.int/) spacecraft:

 - **November 8, 2020:** First to run a neural network model onboard a satellite ([TensorFlow CNN image classifier](https://github.com/georgeslabreche/opssat-smartcam)).
 - **April 16, 2021:** First to train supervised machine learning models onboard a satellite (Initially with [online learning for FDIR](https://github.com/georgeslabreche/opssat-orbitai) and then generalized with [onboard ML as-a-Service](https://github.com/visionspacetec/opssat-saasy-ml)).
 - **June 26, 2021 & February 16, 2022:** First to train unsupervised machine learning models onboard a satellite ([k-means for image clustering in 2021](https://github.com/alexmeredith8299/opssat-cloud-detection) and [image segmentation in 2022](https://github.com/georgeslabreche/opssat-smartcam)).
-- **September 29, 2023:** first to run Generative AI onboard a satellite ([WGANs to denoise corrupt images](https://github.com/georgeslabreche/opssat-onboard-image-denoiser)).
+- **September 29, 2023:** First to run Generative AI onboard a satellite ([WGANs to denoise corrupt images](https://github.com/georgeslabreche/opssat-onboard-image-denoiser)).

-## Awards
+## Awards / Nominations
-Recipient of the International [SpaceOps 2023 Award](https://www.esa.int/Enabling_Support/Space_Engineering_Technology/Shaping_the_Future/OPS-SAT_Flying_Laboratory_Wins_2023_International_SpaceOps_Award) for Outstanding Achievement.
-Co-Chair at the [IEEE AeroConf](https://www.aeroconf.org/) session in Machine Learning / Artificial Intelligence for Aerospace Applications.
 Georges develops and operationalizes AI technology demonstrators on-board the European Space Agency's [OPS-SAT Space Lab](https://opssat1.esoc.esa.int/).
 His research focuses on leveraging edge computing for in-orbit machine learning and autonomous decision-making.
+Sometimes, his work gets recognized:
+- Recipient of the International [SpaceOps 2023 Award](https://www.esa.int/Enabling_Support/Space_Engineering_Technology/Shaping_the_Future/OPS-SAT_Flying_Laboratory_Wins_2023_International_SpaceOps_Award) for Outstanding Achievement.
+- Co-Chair at the [IEEE AeroConf](https://www.aeroconf.org/) session in Machine Learning / Artificial Intelligence for Aerospace Applications.
 ## Leadership
 Georges is an experienced and empathetic people manager, notably as an Engineering Manager for digital product engineering.
 Thrives in environments with shifting priorities from ideation to delivery with diverse stakeholders across multiple teams in different time zones.
 He enjoys coaching, mentoring, growing, and retaining talent, as well as developing high impact collaborative relationships with product managers.